-Here are the top 10 Bricklaying Drummers of R&R:
+Here are the top 10 Bricklaying Drummers of rock:

 10. Bill Berry – R.E.M.

-Known as a melodic drummer, Berry reveals his bricklayer roots though his ability to play for hard foundations (“Finest Work Song,” “Wake-Up Bomb”) while exercising his subtler blend of abilities to help move a softer song along (“Near Wild Heaven,” “World Leader Pretend”).
-An interesting pattern in his playing developed throughout the band’s history- Berry would play a simpler style outside of the songs he wrote for R.E.M.
-Thus, instinctively, adjusting his style to let the music of the band come to the fore.
+Known as a melodic drummer, Berry reveals his bricklayer roots through his ability to play hard foundations (“Finest Work Song,” “Wake-Up Bomb”) while exercising his subtler abilities to help move a softer song along (“Near Wild Heaven,” “World Leader Pretend”).
+An interesting pattern in his playing developed throughout the band’s history: Berry would play a simpler style outside of the songs he wrote for R.E.M. thus, instinctively, adjusting his style to let the music of the band come to the fore.

 9. David Robinson – The Cars

 Being part of the proto-punk movement in the early ’70s with Jonathan Richmond and the Modern Lovers, Robinson eventually became the backbone for those great singles by the Cars.
 His drumming challenge was to constantly find a way in between the swirling of keyboardist Greg Hawkes’ rhythmic arsenal- not an easy trick.
 Robinson returned the keyboardist’s lob by adding his own brand of electronic syn-drum sounds reveled in their first released song, “Let The Good Times Roll.”
 Robinson’s fashion sense led to his serving as the cover art curator for the band, bringing in Alberto Vargas prints for us to lather over.